-If you find one flying right into a cave, then you can be pretty sure there are other bats inside.
-In certain caves thousands of bats crowd together on walls or ceilings.
+If you find one flying into a cave, then you can be pretty sure there are other bats inside.
+In certain caves thousands of bats crowd together on walls and ceilings.
 In such big colonies scientists often detect bats of one form sharing a cave with all ones of another species.
 Smaller bat colonies numbering only 10 or 12 bats can dwell in a hollow tree.

 Caves and hollow trees aren’t the only areas where bats live.
 Some anglers merely roost in trees hanging like leaves out of branches and twigs.
 Two kinds of tropical bats create small tents out of palm leaves.
 Such a bat slits the leaf with its teeth, then hangs within the folds.

 There are bats living in the pyramids of Egypt and at the orange trees of Australia.
 In North America and Europe human beings sometimes talk about a house or a barn with a whole colony of bats rather than know the animals are there.
 A bat can squeeze through narrow cracks and roost between layers of wall and ceiling.

 This usually means that they are active only at nighttime.
 They sleep in the daytime and come out at night to find food.
 Just a few kinds of bats venture out in sunlight.
 Bats are most likely nighttime creatures for the exact reasons that many small creatures are.
 A little animal is in less danger at night.
 In the daytime there’s the constant threat of being consumed by bigger animals that sleep through the night.
 Additionally, at night bats can catch insects with less competition from birds.

 Most bats live on insects alone.
 Some eat only fruit.
 Some eat both fruit and insects.
 A few kinds of rodents eat other things-meat , fish, and even flower nectar.